jenkinsci/xltestview-plugin/src/main/markdown/jenkinsPluginManual.markdown

 ## Preface ##

-This document describes the functionality provided by **XL Test Jenkins Plugin**.
+This document describes the functionality provided by **XL TestView Jenkins Plugin**.

 ## Overview ##

-The **XL Test Jenkins Plugin** provides a post-build action that allows you to send test results to XL Test.
+The **XL TestView Jenkins Plugin** provides a post-build action that allows you to send test results to XL TestView.

 ### Features ###